GSA/digitalgov.gov/content/posts/2018/07/2018-07-17-experiments-in-tweaking-agile-for-ux.md

 ## Experiment #3: Skipping Estimation

 Most sprints start with a rote estimation of tasks.
 Our team was using a Fibonacci sequence to help estimate tasks, but we started to question its value.
 The numbers sometimes felt arbitrary and we wrestled with the notion that the numbers are not hours.
 We also noticed that our design tasks took up a similar amount of time for each project, and it felt like a waste of time to estimate standard tasks, like writing a research guide and conducting individual interviews.
-So, we decided to eliminate estimation for a few sprints – and we got a lot of mixed results.
+So, we decided to eliminate estimation for a few sprints&mdash;and we got a lot of mixed results.

 Instead of estimating, our team created goals for each sprint, and we relied more heavily on achieving an overall goal, whether for the team or an individual owning a goal or a particular subset of a goal.
 Our sprint goals helped keep things in check.
 Our goals helped us ensure our expectations for the sprint were reasonable and achievable and that our tasks supported the goals we wanted to achieve.
 We found that creating goals for the sprint kept our team motivated, while also reducing the tendency to slip back into a waterfall approach.